Commanders fire coach Ron Rivera as new ownership begins making changes

 “As we look ahead, we recognize the results this season were not good enough and a strategic shift in leadership and approach is necessary,” controlling owner Josh Harris said in a statement.

-Harris said he has asked co-owners Mitch Rales, Magic Johnson and David Blitzer as well as former NBA executive Bob Myers and ex-Minnesota GM Rick Spielman to work with him in the searches for a head of football personnel and coach.
-After Dan Snyder four years ago hired Rivera to do both jobs, ownership is now splitting those responsibilities.
+Harris said he has asked co-owners Mitch Rales, Magic Johnson and David Blitzer as well as former NBA executive Bob Myers and ex-Minnesota Vikings GM Rick Spielman to work with him in the searches for a head of football personnel and coach.
+After Dan Snyder hired Rivera four years ago to do both jobs, ownership is now splitting those responsibilities.

-Myers served as president of basketball operations and GM of the Golden State Warriors as they won four championships, and he was named the league’s executive of the year twice.
+Myers served as president of basketball operations and GM of the Golden State Warriors as they won four championships, and he was selected as the league’s executive of the year twice.

 General manager Martin Mayhew and a majority of the front office and coaching staff are also expected to go, as Harris and his fellow owners begin shaping the organization less than six months after buying the team from Snyder.